sujen07/panoramic/README.md

 ### Corner detection

 The first step in the code is a function that returns the corners in the individual images.
 For each image, a sobel operator is used to compute the gradient in the x and y directions of the image.
 Using these gradient images, we can create a second-moment matrix for each pixel around a fixed window.
 Finding the minimum eigenvalue of each second moment matrix, gives us an eigenimage of eigenvalues at each pixel.

+Example image:

+<img src="im0.png" alt="Image of room with toys on tables, chairs, and a basket" width="500" height="500"/>

+#### Eigenvalues

 The larger eigenvalues represent "corners" in the image where the gradient shows change in both the x and y direction.
 We use the eigenvalue to account for rotation in the corner, so it does not only detect upright corners.
 The Non-Maximum Suppression takes the eigenimage, and suppresses values near each other so only one eigenvalue is picked in a group of pixels near each other that have large eigenvalues.
 We then pick up the top n eigenvalues as corners in the image.

-Example image:

-<img src="im0.png" alt="Image of room with toys on tables, chairs, and a basket" width="500" height="500"/>

-:arrow_down:

-Example of Eigenimages:
+Example of Eigenimage:

 <img src="eigenimage.png" alt="Eigenimage of the Image from above" width="500" height="500"/>

-:arrow_down:
+#### Final corners

 <img src="corners.png" alt="Image above with the detected corners" width="500" height="500"/>